fluree/docs.flur.ee/src/content/0.10.0/docs/db-setup/creating-a-database.md

 When creating a new database, you must specify a `db/id`.
 This id must be unique in your network and cannot be changed.
 A `db/id` begins with your network name followed by `/`.

 A database name is comprised of a network name followed by the database name `network/db`.
-Both the network name and the database name can only included lowercase characters, numbers, and dashes - `[a-z0-9-]`.
+Both the network name and the database name can only include lowercase characters, numbers, and dashes - `[a-z0-9-]`.
 This ensures cross-platform file and URL-compatibility.
 Database created with previous versions where uppercase letters were allowed will be automatically lowercased, as of version 0.11.0 and up.

 If a network already exists with that name, and you have permissions to add to that network, a new database will be created.
 If a network does not already exist with that name, a new network and new database will be created.